 In New Mexico’s governor’s race, Republican Susana Martinez accuses Democratic Lt.
 Gov. Diane Denish of giving a $500 million "special tax deal" to a developer who contributed to her campaign and hired her husband as a lobbyist.
 But Martinez, a district attorney, uses circumstantial evidence to make her case in an ad that falsely accuses Denish of "hiding a scandal."

 This ad says Republican Steve Pearce was "named one of the most corrupt members of Congress."
 We find that’s a bum rap.
-The ad also falsely attacks the former GOP congressman […]

 In episode 13 of FactCheck Radio, we look at a Republican ad that was condemned by the head of the GOP in New Mexico.
 Plus, we debunk labor union ads attacking Democratic Sen. Blanche Lincoln of Arkansas, and we update listeners on claims about Muslims and the health care law.